 It is impossible to eliminate all mold and mold spores in the indoor environment.
 However, mold growth can be controlled by keeping moisture in check.
 Moisture control is key—mold cannot grow without it.

 Left untreated, mold gradually destroys the material on which it is growing.
 Because molds produce allergens, irritants and toxins, they have the potential to cause a variety of health problems and can exacerbate existing conditions, such as asthma.
 Other responses to mold infestations are: sore eyes, coughing, sneezing, congestion, itchy skin, and sore throat.
 These symptoms are akin to multiple illnesses.
-However, if you notice your symptoms worsening in the evenings or on weekends, when you’re spending more time at home, that could be a sign that of a reaction to a mold problem.
+However, if you notice your symptoms worsening in the evenings or on weekends, when you’re spending more time at home, that could be a sign of a reaction to a mold problem.
+If you have health concerns, consult with a health professional pre-cleanup.

 It may also be a wise idea to review your homeowner or renter’s insurance policy to see if mold is covered in case there is an emergency.
 Many policies have exclusions for claims against mold invasion and damage.
 Other policies can provide funds for lodging and damages if your home is subject to mold contamination.